iai-hrc/ha-vid/ObjectDetection/README.md

 After implementing MMDetection and mmyolo repositories, put the configure files in the `configs` folder of MMDetection and mmyolo.

 ## Checkpoints
-We provide the pretrained checkpoints for each model in the folder `checkpoints`.
+We provide the pretrained checkpoints for each model in the our DropBox, please go to folder `PretrainedCheckpoints`, download the checkpoints in `ObjectDetection` folder and put them in the `checkpoints` folder here.

 After implementing MMDetection and mmyolo repositories, put the checkpoint files in the `checkpoints` folder of MMDetection and mmyolo.